sanctuarycomputer/studio/MANUAL/docs/master/01-who-we-are/01-sanctucompu.md

 ## Where we're going

 As a team, we're committed to constantly changing, growing and evolving.
 We are allergic to "frog boiling", and welcome new ideas with energy and excitement.
-We plan to always keep the team small and nimble, focusing on ever-increasing our capacity and ability to produce wordclass technology experiences.
+We plan to always keep the team small and nimble, focusing on ever-increasing our capacity and ability to produce world-class technology experiences.

 Quality over quantity, plain and simple.